tttppp/ragl/rules.md

 1.2.1 The group stage is held in a round robin format, where each player is to play a match against every opponent in his group.

 1.2.2 A single match consists of 2 games.
 Game wins are added to the score table as points.
-Must be played on the RAGL server.

 ## 1.3 Placements, promotions, relegations